mozilla-extensions/webcompat-addon/README.md

 If you want to debug this extension on recent Desktop versions, you can use `about:debugging`:

-1. Open `about:debugging` in Firefox
+1. Open `about:config` in Firefox
+2. Set `extensions.experiments.enabled` pref to `true`
+3. Open `about:debugging`
-2. Click the `Load Temporary Add-on...` button
+4. Click the `Load Temporary Add-on...` button
-3. Select `./src/manifest.json` and hit open.
+5. Select `./src/manifest.json` and hit open.
-4. Test!
+6. Test!

 #### Via `web-ext`